<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Maybe you took an offer from your company and left earlier than you wanted with less retirement savings than you needed.
 Instead of drawing down savings, you may decide to work a little longer to pay for extras you’ve always denied yourself in the past.

-Meet financial requirements of day-to-day living.
-Expenses can increase during your retirement from your company and working can be a logical and effective solution.
-You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low cost health insurance for part-time workers.
+Meet the financial requirements of day-to-day living.
+Expenses can increase during your retirement in your city, your state and working can be a logical and effective solution.
+You might choose to continue working to keep your insurance or other benefits, or you may be able to get low-cost health insurance for part-time workers.

 Emotional benefits of working

-You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce.
+You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce in your city, your state.

 Staying active and involved.
 Retaining employment after your previous job, even if it’s just part-time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues.